actualbudget/actual/docs/api/index.md

 The API has a special mode for bulk importing data.
 In this mode, a new file is always created (you can't bulk import into an existing file), and it will run much faster than if you did it normally.

-To write a custom importer, use `runImport` instead of `runWithBudget`. `runImport` takes the _name_ of the file you want to create and runs a function.
+To write a custom importer, use `runImport`.
+It takes the _name_ of the file you want to create and runs a function.
 Here is an example importer:

 ```js
 let api = require('@actual-app/api');